immortal-tofu/redux-register-module/README.md

 Basic implementation for a reducer registered from your module, and injected in your store automatically `node_modules/mymodule/reducer.js`
 ```
-import { registerModuleReducer } from 'react-module';
+import { registerModuleReducer } from 'redux-register-module';

 const initialState = {
   list: [],